As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 It’s no surprise then that these are one of the most famous candy creations to come from Japan.

-They have everything from the relatively normal matcha flavor Kit Kat to red bean sandwich flavor.
+They have everything from the relatively normal matcha flavor Kit Kat to the red bean sandwich flavor.

-If you want to bring home some of these flavors but can’t chose which, try this Kit Kat party box with 18 unique flavors!
+If you want to bring home some of these flavors but can’t choose which, try this Kit Kat party box with 18 unique flavors!

-Loved that miso soup you tasted in Japan so much you want want it on demand literally every single day?
+Loved that miso soup you tasted in Japan so much that you want it on demand literally every single day?

-The pack pictured above comes with 32 soup packets and 4 flavours including Wakame and Tofu!
+The pack pictured above comes with 32 soup packets and 4 flavors including Wakame and Tofu!

 11. Calorie Mate

-Calorie Mate is a popular Japanese snacked that’s packed full of vitamins and nutrients.
+Calorie Mate is a popular Japanese snack that’s packed full of vitamins and nutrients.

-They were originally made for Japanese salarymen who didn’t have time for lunch, and has since become a national favourite for people who need a bit of on the go energy.
+They were originally made for Japanese salarymen who didn’t have time for lunch and have since become a national favorite for people who need a bit of on-the-go energy.

-Gamers among you might recognise this snack from somewhere else.
+Gamers among you might recognize this snack from somewhere else.